DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: Summary and Conclusion

 \section{Summary and Conclusion}

-In this study, we reconstructed the dark matter density, velocity, and tidal fields using a DESI-like Bright Galaxy Sample (BGS) based on a UNet convolutional neural network.
-Our approach transforms galaxy density fields into the underlying dark matter properties by exploiting the U-Net's capability to establish precise field-to-field mappings.
-This method significantly enhances the recovery of large-scale structures and captures the intricate morphology of cosmic web features.
+In this study, we have reconstructed the MTV fields using a DESI-like BGS based on a UNet convolutional neural network.
+Our approach transforms galaxy density fields into the underlying dark matter properties by exploiting UNet's capability to establish precise field-to-field mappings.
+This method significantly enhances the recovery of LSSs and captures the intricate morphology of cosmic web features.

 We first generated a DESI-like survey using the Jiutian N-body simulation, which provides high resolution in accordance with Planck2018 cosmological parameters.
-From the survey, we selected BGS galaxies and the underlying dark matter particles within a redshift range of $0.1 < z < 0.4$.
-The resulting lightcone was carefully trimmed to DESI's sky coverage of approximately $9625.23 \, \mathrm{deg^2}$, providing a realistic and comprehensive dataset for both galaxy and dark matter distributions to train and test our models.
+From the survey, we selected BGS galaxies and underlying dark matter particles within a redshift range of $0.1 < z < 0.4$.
+The resulting light cone was carefully trimmed to DESI's sky coverage of approximately $9625.23 \, \mathrm{deg^2}$, providing a realistic and comprehensive dataset for both galaxy and dark matter distributions to train and test our models.

-We successfully reconstructed the dark matter density field, achieving close agreement with the true field across large-scale structures such as clusters, filaments, and voids.
+We successfully reconstructed the mass density field, achieving close agreement with the true field across LSSs such as clusters, filaments, and voids.
 The cross-correlation power spectrum demonstrates a reconstruction accuracy exceeding 98.5\% for scales with $k < 0.1 \, h \, \mathrm{Mpc}^{-1}$.
 Moderate discrepancies, with reductions of 1.5\% at $k = 0.1 \, h \, \mathrm{Mpc}^{-1}$ and 20\% at $k = 0.3 \, h \, \mathrm{Mpc}^{-1}$, were observed in high-density regions due to challenges in reconstructing small-scale features.
 Furthermore, we evaluated the performance of the RSD correction using multipole moment ratios.
 These results confirm that the reconstructed field effectively restores the clustering signal by removing most of the RSD effects, achieving strong consistency with the true field, particularly at large scales.

 Our velocity field reconstruction accurately recovered large-scale coherent flows and small-scale turbulent features.
 Grid-to-grid comparisons yielded slopes close to unity (0.95–1.00) with reduced scatter in central regions, highlighting robust performance.
 The cross-correlation power spectrum was systematically underestimated by approximately 10\% across all scales, primarily due to boundary effects and small-scale reconstruction challenges.
 Despite these limitations, the results emphasize the model's ability to retain the structure of the velocity field on a wide range of scales.